chrishatton/RestExpress/README.md

     ant release

 # A quick tutorial #
-Please see the Kickstart application in examples/kickstart for a complete, running example.
+Please see the [examples/kickstart](RestExpress/tree/master/examples/kickstart) for a complete, running example.

-* HTTP Methods, if not changed in the fluent (DSL) interface, map to the following:
+HTTP Methods, if not changed in the fluent (DSL) interface, map to the following:
 1. GET --> read(Request, Response)
 2. PUT --> update(Request, Response)
 3. POST --> create(Request, Response)